 Mediator for Democracy & Human Rights

-At intersection, our values are more than words, they are actions.
+Our values are more than words, they are actions.
 These commitments ground our work, guide how we show up, and ensure we remain accountable to the communities we serve.
+These commitments shape not just what we do but how we do it, collectively.

 We believe climate action must address racial, social, and economic inequality, not as side issues, but as core to any just future.